PlasmaControl/tokeye/README.md

 ## Python API

-To use TokEye inside your own program, import the `TokEye` class and call it — no configuration needed:
+To use TokEye inside your own program, import the `TokEye` class:

 ```python
 import numpy as np